QSI-marshallamey/sysadmintools/scripts/README.md

 &nbsp;

 ### delete-env-variable
-*Delete an environment variable from the Parameter Store*
+*Delete an environment variable from the AWS Parameter Store*

 #### Required Arguments
 * -n, -name: Name of the variable